Mael000/blog/blog/2020/youtube-video-details/article.md

 }
 ```

 Also, since you want to get the details of a video, you need the VideoId.
-You can retrieve it in 2 ways: programmatically, using the procedure from the previous article, or analysing the YouTube URL: if we have https://www.youtube.com/watch?v=CzvQxQYKO88, the id is _CzvQxQYKO88_.
+You can retrieve it in 2 ways: programmatically, using the procedure from the previous article, or analyzing the YouTube URL: if we have https://www.youtube.com/watch?v=CzvQxQYKO88, the id is _CzvQxQYKO88_.

 Now we have everything we need.
 Let's go!